mryellow/TonyCoin/README.md

 # TonyCoin

 A birthday present for perpetuity.
-Capped (as there can be only one Tony), Heritable, Mintable token.
+Capped (as there can be only one Tony), Mintable token.

 ## Roll-out